starandtina/backend-interview-questions/README.md

 * Do you ever do any coding in your personal time (outside of work)?
 * Do you have a account on Github?
   * If so, what are some examples of repos you follow?
+* Tell us what critical problems you have to handle in your latest projects?

 ## <a name='algorithms'>Algos, Data Structures, & Computer Science Fundamentals</a>